renatobalves/hello-world/README.md

-# hello-world
+# Just temp
-A hello-world exercise and test.
+An exercise only...

 This is really a good way of doing projects. :)